MichaelLeeHobbs/prompt-helper/README.md

 # Prompt-Helper

-Prompt-Helper is a command-line tool designed to streamline the process of generating prompts based on your project's files and configuration settings.
+Prompt-Helper is a command-line tool for **JavaScript** and **TypeScript** projects designed to streamline the process of generating prompts based on your project's files and configuration settings.
 It automatically scans your project directory, extracts relevant metadata, and generates meaningful prompts to assist in tasks like generating documentation, summaries, or code comments.

 ## Features